istio/istio.io/content/en/docs/ambient/migrate/enable-ambient-mode/index.md

 After any rollback that involves pod restarts, verify that pods show 2/2 containers (indicating the sidecar has been re-injected) and confirm traffic is flowing before proceeding.

+{{< warning >}}
+Rolling back after Step 5 using `kubectl apply -f istio-config-backup.yaml` restores the original sidecar-style resources, but also **overwrites any new ambient resources** created during the migration (such as `HTTPRoute` rules and `targetRefs`-based `AuthorizationPolicy` resources) that share the same name.
+Before applying the backup, delete the ambient resources first, or use selective `kubectl apply` on individual resources rather than the full backup file.
+{{< /warning >}}

 ## Post-migration observability changes